rollwagen/linux/threading.md

   * _livelock occurs when a thread continuously attempts an action that fails._
   * _typically occurs when threads retry failing operations at the same time._
   * _can generally be avoided by having each thread retry the failing operation at random times_
+  * from Java documentation:
+  > A thread often acts in response to the action of another thread.
+  > If the other thread's action is also a response to the action of another thread,
+  > then livelock may result.

 ## Deadlock prevention